Minor Prophets Timeline

 The Book of Daniel, although it contains important prophecies from Daniel’s time to the end of the age and Christ’s return, is not included as part of the writings of the Minor Prophets.
 This is because Daniel wrote in Babylon during the Jews' 70-year exile.

-Please note that in the below timeline that all dates are B.C.
+The below timeline, when a range is given, denotes the time period when the prophet likely wrote his book.
 The text underneath each prophet is a brief description of the themes of their prophecies and to whom they are addressed or affect.

 Jonah